 with the actual names in your environment.

-In this section, explore the advanced Kubectl commands that offer greater control and flexibility when managing your Kubernetes cluster.
+This section explores the advanced kubectl commands that offer greater control and flexibility when managing your Kubernetes cluster.

 Run Commands Within Pods